0xMordecai/K8s/Installing_Kubernetes_(Minikube_and_KinD)/install_KinD.md

 **While you need Docker to run `KinD`, `KinD` internally uses `containerd` as a container runtime instead of Docker. `Containerd` implements the container runtime interface; therefore, Kubernetes does not require any specialized components, such as dockershim, to interact with it.
 This means that `KinD` still works with Kubernetes since Docker isn’t supported anymore as a Kubernetes container runtime.**

 **As `KinD` supports a `multi-node Kubernetes cluster`, you can use it for your development activities and also in your CI/CD pipelines.
 In fact, `KinD` redefines CI/CD pipelines as you don’t require a static Kubernetes environment to test your build. `KinD` is swift to boot up, which means you can integrate the bootstrapping of the `KinD` cluster, run and test your container builds within the cluster, and then destroy it all within your CI/CD pipeline.
 This gives development teams immense power and speed.**

+Now, let’s bootstrap a multi-node KinD cluster.
+First, we need to create a KinD config file.
+The KinD config file is a simple YAML file where you can declare what configuration you want for each node.
+If we need to bootstrap a single control plane and three worker node clusters, we can add the following configuration: